Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 update.
 With some caveats, this combined structure supports both efficient consistency proofs and can be efficiently searched.

-To search the combined structure, users do a binary search looking for the first log entry where looking up the search key in the prefix tree at that entry yields the desired counter.
-Binary search ensures that all users will take the same or similar steps through the log when searching for the same key, which is necessary for the efficient auditing of a Transparency Log.
+To search the combined structure, users do a binary search for the first log entry where looking up the search key in the prefix tree at that entry yields the desired counter.
+As such, the entry that a user arrives at through binary search contains the update with the key-value pair that they're looking for, even though the log itself is not sorted.

+Binary search also ensures that all users will check the same or similar entries when searching for the same key, which is necessary for the efficient auditing of a Transparency Log.
+To maximize this effect, users start their binary search at the entry whose index is the largest power of two less than the size of the log, and move left or right by consecutively smaller powers of two.

+So for example in a log with 70 entries, instead of starting a search at the "middle" with entry 35, users would start at entry 64.
+If the next step in the search is to move right, instead of moving to the middle of entries 64 and 70, which would be entry 67, users would move 4 steps (the largest power of two possible) to the right to entry 68.
+As more entries are added to the log, users will consistently revisit entries 64 and 68, while they may never revisit entries 35 or 67 after even a single new entry is added to the log.

 # Preserving Privacy